 Emails are still the most used and efficient tools when it comes to surveying customers for NPS ratings.
 It is less intrusive than an SMS and also cheaper.
 Currently, emails are being extensively used for sending out NPS surveys.
 The online survey more likely is distributed by email.
 Delivering surveys through email is quick and easy.
 It also allows you to formulate a personalized message that can be sent with the survey link to a set list of contacts.
 The recipients of the email can simply click on the link you’ve sent them in order to visit and fill the survey.
 Using email means that you can also track who has opened the email, clicked on the link and filled in the survey.
 You can also re-send the survey to those on the list who have not opened the initial email.

-NPS Surveys can be distributed on emails post a training session in corporates.
+NPS Surveys can be distributed on emails post a training session in a corporate.
 The NPS question can be on the lines – “Based on the last training session you attended, how likely are you to recommend ‘Company name’ to your friends and family?”
 Sending the NPS surveys post the training session immediately to the employees is quite easy and very effective.
 You can also ask the employees to provide a reason for their ratings in a question followed by the NPS question, so that you can immediately work towards improving their experiences.

 NPS surveys on emails can be executed smoothly in Banking environments.
 The NPS surveys can be send to the customer post they use the e-banking facilities to transfer funds.
 You can capture the level of their satisfaction instantly and also intercept discrepancies if any by asking them the reason for their ratings.

 NPS surveys can also be integrated with websites by embedding a link to the survey.
 This method has the added advantage of collecting responses without making users leave your website.
-With Zonka you can quickly generate an embeddable link and start collecting online NPS ratings from the website visitors.
+With Zonka you can quickly generate an embedded link and start collecting online NPS ratings from the website visitors.

-Embeddable NPS surveys are ideal for Food ordering websites, Ecommerce websites, Banking websites, etc. NPS surveys also go well when visitor website feedbacks have to be collected.
+Embedded NPS surveys are ideal for Food ordering websites, Ecommerce websites, Banking websites, etc. NPS surveys also go well when visitor website feedbacks have to be collected.
 You can capture the level of satisfaction of your online visitors by conducting NPS surveys embedded on your website.
 But make sure that you do not make any question mandatory in the survey because the visitor always has the chance of closing the website tab.
 For higher response rates, make sure the survey pop-up should appear after the user has spent at least a minute or browsed through more than 5 webpages.

 For Restaurants providing online ordering through their websites, NPS surveys can be conducted easily.
 The NPS survey can pop-up on the website once the order gets confirmed and the restaurant can capture the visitor’s satisfaction with the whole ordering process as he/she experienced.
 An NPS survey can also be shot on SMS or Email after 2-3 hours of order delivery capturing the customer’s satisfaction with the order.

-You can get really creative with executing the NPS survey once you generate a QR code for it.
+You can get really creative with executing the NPS survey once you generate a QR code for reviews/surveys.
 QR codes can be put up on premises in printable format or can be sent online through different mediums.
 QR codes are super useful if you want to distribute the surveys non-digitally too.

 Delivery restaurants can print the survey QR codes on their food delivery boxes and food bills.
 Implementing the code in such places gives high visibility and the customers can easily scan and take the NPS survey.